BFR Tools You Need in Your Clinic or Gym

 Everything You Need to Use BFR in Your Clinic

 The goal of BFR training is to train at a lower intensity with lighter loads while still achieving the same desired results you would get from training with heavier loads.
 To get the same high-intensity results from a low-intensity workout, a band or cuff is placed around a limb to allow arterial inflow and limit venous return.

 Your first decision is what method to use for BFR training in your clinic: bands or blood flow restriction cuffs?
 Bands offer an inexpensive option, but they are inconsistent when training.
 Results will vary from one workout to the next because it is nearly impossible to achieve the same level of resistance each time.
-They also don’t possess any built-in safety features like our SmartTools SmartCuffs® do, so the potential for injury is much higher.
+They also don’t possess any built-in safety features like as some cuffs do, so the potential for injury is much higher.

-By choosing a product such as our SmartCuffs, you ensure the greatest consistency and accuracy from workout to workout.
+By choosing a product with features such as an electronic pump that allows you to set a specific LOP (Limb Occlusion Pressure) percentage, you ensure the greatest consistency and accuracy from workout to workout.
 You also significantly decrease the risk of injury thanks to an automatic shut-down mode, as well as an electronic pump that allows you to set a specific LOP (Limb Occlusion Pressure) percentage.

 Depending on the size of your clinic and the predicted workload, you may want to hire and train additional staff as well.